 You can apply online, by mail, or in person for a disability placard or permit.
 You will have to fill out the DC DMV application for disability parking placard or tags, or the application for a one-week disability permit, which you can print from the links below or get at any DC DMV service center:

 - Application for Disability Parking Placard or Tags

 - One-Week Temporary Disability Parking Permit Application

-The application includes a portion that must be completed by your physician if you are applying for a temporary or long-term disability placard, except as otherwise indicated on the form.
-No physician certification is required for the one-week permit.
+The application includes a portion that must be completed by your medical practitioner if you are applying for a temporary or long-term disability placard, except as otherwise indicated on the form.
+No medical practitioner certification is required for the one-week permit.

 You can submit the application online at the link below:

 NOTE: You cannot certify your own disability—a missing lower extremity or dependence on a motorized wheelchair, for instance—if you apply for a placard or permit online.
-All temporary and long-term disability placards applied for online must have a physician’s certification.
+All temporary and long-term disability placards applied for online must have a medical practitioner’s certification.

 You can also mail your application to

 Washington, DC 20090